steve904/doc-and-blog/content/_index.md

             style: link
       - title: Blog
         content: >
-          This is where all the blog posts are.
+          This is where all the blog posts live.
 Just click on the button & you will be there.
         actions:
           - label: View Posts
             url: /blog